 You can either make a ring smaller or larger — making a ring larger always costs more than making it smaller.
 The reason for this is the cost of the additional metal the jeweler must use to increase the size.
 The change in ring size also corresponds to price — enlarging the ring by two or more sizes will significantly raise the cost of the resize.

 You can also opt for a simple resize or a complex resize — a complex resize is more expensive than a simple resize.
 Complex resizing usually involves rings made of difficult-to-adjust materials or inlaid stone designs.

 To change the size of a ring, the jeweler will cut open the bottom of the ring.
 The jeweler will then cut away metal to make the ring smaller or add metal to make the ring larger.
 Then the jeweler will solder together all the metal to make the ring a complete circle again.
 The cost to size a simple ring larger is approximately $45 – $85, depending on the metal.
 The cost to size a simple ring smaller is approximately $20 – $45.

 The cost for a complex resize is approximately $50 – $150.
 Work on complex rings with inlaid stones may cost up to $200 to reset the stones in the newly sized ring.

-Resizing a ring seems like a basic operation – smaller or larger, right?
-It can be as simple as making a band smaller or larger, but many factors contribute to the time for repair.
-In general, the wait time for resizing a simple ring, like solitaire engagement ring, varies from two hours to two weeks.
-If the ring is a complex design with inlaid stones or an intricate setting you can expect to wait at least a week or a month for a resizing.
+In general, the wait time for resizing a simple ring, like a solitaire engagement ring, varies from two hours to two weeks.
+If the ring is a complex design with inlaid stones or an intricate setting, you can expect to wait for one to four weeks for a resizing.